Discover Historical Treasures Of India: 5 UNESCO World Heritage Sites to Explore

 Ellora Caves

 Located in the Charanandri hills of Maharashtra, Ellora’s rock-cut cave complex is a collection of 34 caves carved by Buddhism, Brahmanism, and Jainism followers.
 These caves span from the 6th to the 12th centuries, offering insights into the prevailing philosophies of that time, reflecting the region’s rich cultural diversity and heritage.
-The architectural splendour of these Caves is a testament to India’s religious harmony and historical significance.
+The architectural splendor of these Caves is a testament to India’s religious harmony and historical significance.

 Taj Mahal

-Situated in Agra, Uttar Pradesh, the Taj Mahal symbolises the love between Mughal Emperor Shah Jahan and his wife, Mumtaz Mahal.
+Situated in Agra, Uttar Pradesh, the Taj Mahal symbolizes the love between Mughal Emperor Shah Jahan and his wife, Mumtaz Mahal.
 The 17th-century palace continues to enchant visitors with its white marble, intricate walls, and domes.
 While here, explore the gardens, tombs, and courtyards, and don’t forget to take a historical tour of the nearby Agra Fort.

 Khajuraho